meta-llama/llama3/README.md

 ## Quick Start

 You can follow the steps below to get up and running with Llama 3 models quickly.
 These steps will let you run quick inference locally.
-For more examples, see the [Llama recipes repository](https://github.com/facebookresearch/llama-recipes).
+For more examples, see the [Llama Cookbook repository](https://github.com/facebookresearch/llama-recipes).

 1. Clone and download this repository in a conda env with PyTorch / CUDA.